tj-actions/install-postgresql/README.md

 ## setup-postgresql

-This Github action installs PostgreSQL on the GitHub runner and verifies the installation.
+This Github action installs PostgreSQL on the GitHub actions runner and verifies the installation.

 ```yaml
 ...